- 1 January – Champagne (France)

 Visiting a wine region isn’t just about sampling the local wine.
 You’ll also explore the countryside and indulge in tasty local cuisine.
 Harvest time is usually the most popular time to visit, but many wine areas host festivals and other celebratory events at other times of the year.
 That means it’s always a good time to travel to wine country, you just have to know where.

 In this guide, we’ll suggest which wine region to go for each month of the year, as well as what you can expect when you’re there.
+If you want to read about other great places to visit, see this list of best travel destinations to use the points and miles you’ve earned with your credit card rewards and loyalty programs.

 January – Champagne (France)